Growing up with a sibling living with disability

 For parents of twins or kids growing up at roughly the same age, there will come a point in time where you have to explain differences in how family members look, the devices they use, the care they need and how they can work together to forge an incredible bond.

-Simple explanations of complex conditions, how they occur and how to care for people living with them is often a matter of honest and personal one-on-one chats.
+Simple explanations of complex conditions, how they occur and how to care for people living with them are often a matter of honest and personal one-on-one chats.

 This makes group and inclusive activities at an early stage a great way to be present in the lives of all family members, supervise interactions during playtime and let children see the difficulties firsthand.
 Knowing that someone else may take longer to complete a task or understand things that they quickly learn can serve as a demonstration.
 Make sure that tasks aren’t competitions, but learning experiences, through noticing accomplishments and using them to help their siblings do the same.